jpgoldberg/python-hostname/docs/source/usage.rst

 .. rubric:: Footnotes

-.. [#TypeError] In the case of :func:`hostname.is_hostname`, we want the
+.. [#TypeError] In the case of :func:`hostname.is_hostname`,
-    function to accept any input, but return |False| for all instances of the candidate not being a valid hostname.
+    we want the function to accept any input, but return |False| for all instances of the candidate not being a valid hostname.
     Not being a string is just one reason for not being valid.

     In case of the class initiations, we want to reserve :py:exc:`TypeError` for bad types of other arguments.
     When the candidate hostname is not a string, we raise :class:`hostname.exception.NotAStringError`.

+.. [#casefold] :py:func:`str.casefold` can produce a string that
+    is longer than what it is applied to.
+For example

+    >>> len('straße') < len('straße'.casefold())
+    True

+    As there are length limits on valid hostnames and components of hostnames, we can't guarentee that :func:`casefold` preserves hostnameness.